 Then in October, 1981, the Queen’s life came under another threat when she visited Dunedin, New Zealand.
 The assailant was Christopher John Lewis, a 17-year-old man, who was armed with a .22 rifle.
 Christopher fired a single shot from an empty toilet stall in a story building close to where the Queen’s convoy passed.
 Christopher missed and was immediately apprehended by the police.
 For his crimes, the deranged man was sentenced to three years in a psychiatric prison.
 He would later take his life while serving his time.

 The first British Monarch to address the U.S. Congress

-Therefore, Queen Elizabeth II’s address of the United States Congress in 1991 was a very historic moment for both countries.
+Therefore, Queen Elizabeth II’s address to the United States Congress in 1991 was a very historic moment for both countries.
 By so doing, the Queen became the first British monarch to attain this feat.

 Boosted the morale of Britain during WWII

 With the outbreak of World War II (WWII) in 1939, the Queen (then Princess Elizabeth) – in her early teens by then – was eager to contribute to the defending of her people.
 Due to her important role in the society, i.e. being the heiress presumptive, Elizabeth was able to lift up the spirit of children all across the nation.
-She periodically made radio broadcasts during the war in a bid to bring joy to people.
+She periodically made radio broadcasts during the war in a bid to bring joy to her people.
 The first of such radio broadcasts came via the BBC (British Broadcasting Corporation) in a program called Children’s Hour.

-As WWII heated up, she would go on to serve as a mechanic and a driver in the women’s Auxiliary Territorial Service.
+As WWII heated up, she would go on to serve as a mechanic and then a driver in the women’s Auxiliary Territorial Service.
 Her bravery in the face of adversity was unmatched in her royal family.

 FACT CHECK: At worldhistoryedu.com, we strive for utmost accuracy and objectivity.
 But if you come across something that doesn’t look right, don’t hesitate to leave a comment below.